Iraq holds first nationwide election since IS defeat - Journal du Cameroun

 Hadi al-Ameri — a contender who led Iran-backed paramilitary units that fought IS alongside Baghdad’s troops — called for “change” as he seeks to turn battlefield wins into political gains.

-Votes in Sunni heartlands once dominated by IS — including Iraq’s devastated second city Mosul — are up in the air as traditional alliances have been shredded by the fallout of jihadist rule.
+Votes in Sunni heartlands once dominated by IS — including Mosul — are up in the air as traditional alliances have been shredded by the fallout of jihadist rule.

 Political forces in the Kurdish community — often seen as kingmakers — are also in disarray after a September vote for independence spectacularly backfired.